Structured literacy for dyslexia with Slingerland

 Auditory spelling

-Spelling practice in Slingerland involves translating spoken sounds into visual symbols (letter cards) and reinforcing them through kinesthetic activities—writing letters in the air, on the whiteboard, and on paper.
+Spelling practice in Slingerland involves translating spoken sounds into visual symbols (letter cards) and reinforcing them through kinesthetic-motor activities such as writing letters in the air, and writing words, phrases, and sentences on paper.
 Students practice isolating individual sounds and learn multiple spelling patterns.